SoundCloud: Monetization, subscription services

-In May 2022, SoundCloud announced the company had acquired the Singapore based music AI company Musiio, with the aims of increase features on the site such as discovery features.
+In May 2022, SoundCloud announced the company had acquired the Singapore based music AI company Musiio, with the aims of increasing features on the site such as discovery features.

 Platforms and features

 A new APN was released in December 2012 which improved mobile device support and added features such as concurrent listening, site navigation, and the ability to create personal collections.
 At this time, SoundCloud was reported to be "reaching 180 million people per month", with 10 hours of content being uploaded per minute.

-SoundCloud offers two mobile app; the main SoundCloud app is oriented towards streaming, with music discovery, playlist, and sharing features.
+SoundCloud offers two mobile apps; the main SoundCloud app is oriented towards streaming, with music discovery, playlist, and sharing features.
 In November 2015, its separate app known as SoundCloud Pulse was released for Android and iOS; it is primarily oriented towards content creators, allowing users to upload and manage their uploads, reply to comments, and view statistics.
-By the end of 2016, SoundCloud Pulse had over 100 million downloads.
 In July 2020, SoundCloud introduced Insights into its mobile app, discontinuing SoundCloud Pulse.
 Through the new Insights portal all users can see their top listener, top city, top country and top 50 tracks, while Pro Unlimited subscribers have access to their top 50 everything (listeners, cities, countries, and tracks).

 In April 2017, Chromecast support was added to the main SoundCloud iOS app.